zcash/zcash/README.md

-Zclassic 1.0.1
+Zclassic 1.0.3
 ==============

-What is Zclassic
+What is Zclassic?
 ----------------
 Zclassic is a Zcash fork with no 20% Founders Tax.